Belmopan Museum: First plan

 Belmopan has officially been capital of the country since 1970 after Belize City was wrecked by a hurricane.

 However, Belize City was quickly restored, and most of the government departments remained there.

 The Catalan-born Joan Duran raised the question of building a national museum in Belmopan with the minister of education a week after Belize gained independence in 1981.

 He was encouraged by the People's United Party government to develop the concept with Mexican and Cuban colleagues.

 The museum was to be primarily devoted to audio-visual displays while a separate building would house the collection.

 The project was abandoned in 1984 when the People's United Party lost the election.

-During the administration of the United Democratic Party from 1984–89 the task of planning for a national museum and botanical garden was given to a British consulting firm.
+During the administration of the United Democratic Party from 1984 to 1989 the task of planning for a national museum and botanical garden was given to a British consulting firm.
 A Creole archaeologist was trained in London to be the museum's future director, and was made head of the department of museums.

 The People's United Party regained office in the 1989 election, and Duran was again placed in charge of planning for the new Museum of Belize, while Duran's wife was put in charge of the state's archaeological collection.

 The museum building for the new Museum of Belize in Belmopan, designed by Mexican architects, was to have covered 4500 m in a 50 acre park.

 It was to have been a 2-story building around a glass-roofed patio, connected to an outdoor amphitheatre with 600 seats.

 The museum would have two main exhibit spaces on the ground floor, called "lungs", one about society and the other about the environment.

 Under the dome it would hold the most traditional exhibit, the Ancient Maya Gallery, planned by specialists from the Royal Ontario Museum.
 The exhibit would have a glass floor over a reconstruction of a half-excavated Mayan tomb.

 In June 1993 the plans for the museum were settled and construction of the museum building had begun.

 It was to be the largest building in the country, equipped with the latest technology to showcase Belize.

 A national election defeated the government and the plans were abandoned.